eldarion/formly/README.md

 _TBD_

 ### 2.0.1
-* Support for Django 3.1
+* Add support for Django 3.1

 ### 2.0.0
 * Add the ability to remap `MULTIPLE_TEXT` answers